johnpeart/johnpeart.github.io/src/posts/share/2025-09-12-doing-open.md

 I have just realised that Giles has published *yet another* great resource!
 First there was [Doing presentations](https://gilest.org/doingpresentations/), then [Doing weeknotes](https://gilest.org/doingweeknotes/), and now, [Doing open](https://gilest.org/doingopen/).

-A welcome surprise too, is to see our own team's work being given the *Turnbull Seal of Approval*!
+A welcome surprise too is to see our own team's work being given the *Turnbull Seal of Approval*!

 When Giles came in to do some [training on agile comms and working in the open](/2024/03/15/open-policy-meets-agile-comms/), he ran through an enormous Rolodex of best practice for this stuff.
-I remember thinking “*I want our team in that Rolodex!*” and now we are.
+I remember thinking “*I want our stuff in that Rolodex!*” and now we are.